Finch-API/finch-docs/docs/Development-Guides/B-Webhooks.md

-# Webhooks
+# Webhooks [BETA]

-Once you've integrated with HR and payroll providers through Finch, you may want to know when specific data changes in order to update business logic for your application.
-It can be tedious and wasteful to continuously poll our endpoints to check for updates; for this reason, Finch provides **Webhooks**.
+After connecting to your users' employment systems, you'll want to stay up to date with changes with the systems.
+Finch provides webhooks to push alerts to your infrastructure instead of having you poll for changes.

-When the data you subscribe to has changed, Finch will make a POST request to the URL that your application provides.
+When the data you subscribe to changes, Finch sends a `POST` request to the URL that your application provides.

 ## Creating Webhooks